The Effects of Endangered Species

 Perhaps you feel bad for them, but that is the extent of how much you think about the effects of endangered species.
 However, if they disappear, your life may change drastically.
 As more and more species are put on the endangered list, their risk of extinction rises, and the whole world can change.

-Endangered Species
+How Endangered Species Become Endangered

-What is an endangered species, anyways?
+What is an endangered species, anyway?
 An endangered species is considered any animal or plant in danger of disappearing entirely from this planet.
 There are varying endangerment levels, but if an animal or plant is on the endangered list, there should be efforts to protect them.

 Various circumstances can cause a species to be endangered, such as: